Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 By Air:

-Pakyong Airport (PYG): Another option is the Pakyong Airport, which is the first airport in Sikkim.
+Pakyong Airport (PYG): Pakyong Airport is the first airport in Sikkim.
 It’s situated around 30 kilometers from Gangtok.
-However, there are only two daily flights, one from Delhi and one from Kolkata to Pakyong, making it a very challenging flight to book for peak tourist seasons.
+However, there are only a few daily flightsand these are available from Delhi and Kolkata, making it a very challenging flight to book for peak tourist seasons.
+If you look at it as value for money, a flight directly to Pakyong Airport is a budget travel option.

 Bagdogra Airport (IXB): The nearest major airport to Sikkim is Bagdogra Airport in West Bengal, which is approximately 124 kilometers from Gangtok, the capital of Sikkim.
 You can reach Bagdogra Airport via domestic flights from major Indian cities like Kolkata, Delhi, Mumbai, and Guwahati.
 From Bagdogra, you can hire a taxi or take a shared cab to reach Gangtok.